Amazing templespage 1 of 2

 This must be the hidden jewel of Belize.
 Tucked away in the lush borderland to Guatemala are these astonishing Mayan ruins.
 The main pyramid, Caana, is towering the dense jungle and apparently is, with its height of 43 metres, still the tallest building in Belize.
 There are amazing stone carvings along with ball courts and tombs.
 The ruins are so difficult to get to that hardly anyone knows them, even less visits them.
 The only way is by a horrendous dirt road which luckily has a couple of great side trips (like "Rio on Pools" and "Big Rock Falls"), so half the adventure is getting here.
 So go now before the road gets sealed and puts Caracol on the tourist map.

-Note: Locals recommend you join the armed escort from the military camp (located 35 km before the ruins) for the last leg of the journey, since random robberies have occurred in the past.
 Once covered by the jungle and rarely visited, the temple area of Angkor is now part of the beaten track in Southeast Asia, but for a good reason.
 These magnificent temples were once the centre of the mighty Khmer kingdom (ninth century to the fifteenth century A.D.) and the main temple Angkor Wat is considered the world's largest religious complex.
 Remember to read up on Hindu mythology to get a chance to understand its outstanding bas-reliefs or just be impressed by the grand scale.
 Split your explore time equally between the big ones; Angkor Wat, Ta Prohm, and Bayon (picture) and the minor ones; Preah Khan, Neak Pean, and Preah Ko, which lack in scale but win in tranquillity.
 If your time permits, add some sites that are a drive out of the way, like Banteay Srei, Kbal Spean and Beng Mealea.

 Cambodia's treasure of ancient temples goes beyond the group at Angkor.
 The mystical temple of Beng Mealea is one of those.
 Built in the Angkorian period, 40 km from Angkor Wat on an ancient royal highway, it was among the biggest temples.
 Today, it is a magical ruin that has been hidden under the jungle carpet until recently.
 Giant serpent-like roots are slowly crushing the walls, while a web of smaller roots are holding the place together.
 You have to crawl over fine carved sandstone blocks, duck under fallen pillars, and hang in vines to get through the giant maze of closed courtyards, dark chambers and rising towers.
 Though there are boardwalks at some sections, it is a raw experience to explore this hidden jewel.
 This jungle temple makes Ta Prohm, the famous jungle temple at Angkor, look like a groomed little brother.